CyberSecuriTim/ad-gpo-deployment/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-<h3> STEP 1.5: Enable the Remote Desktop Protocol Inbound Firewall Rule on the host based firewalls for all the Domain Clients using this Group Policy Object  </h3>
+<h3> STEP 1.5: Enable the Remote Desktop Protocol Inbound Firewall Rule on the host-based firewalls for all the Domain Clients using this Group Policy Object  </h3>

 - Navigate to:
   - Computer Configuration > Windows Settings > Security Settings > Windows Defender Firewall with Advanced Security > Inbound Rules
   - Enable the rule named "Remote Desktop - User Mode (TCP-In)"
   - If this rule does not exist, then create a new one:
-    - Right Click "Inbound Rules" and select "New Rule..."
+    - Right-Click "Inbound Rules" and select "New Rule..."
       - Choose "Port"
       - "TCP"
       - Specific Local Port: 3389